“No more teasing, big boy.”

 No one’s calling anyone in the morning or next week… or next month.

-Just tonight and we go our separate ways.
+Just tonight and then we go our separate ways when it’s over.

-Tomorrow, I go back to my life and its regularly-scheduled programming—following up on patients, reading their charts, checking their electrolyte numbers… and being a good girl.
+Tomorrow, I go back to my life and its regularly-scheduled programming, following up on patients, reading their charts, checking their electrolyte numbers… and being the good girl that I am.

 Until I’m not.